Zoom on the Pulsar PG15KVTWB

 Power & Run Time

-With its dual-fuel technology, the powerful and versatile Pulsar PG15KVTWB provides an output of 120/240V.
-While gasoline-powered, it gives a running wattage of 12000W along with a peak wattage of 15000W.
-While propane-powered, it provides 11000 rated watts and 13500 starting watts.
+Thanks to its dual-fuel technology, the Pulsar PG15KVTWB delivers 120/240V and offers power and versatility.
+When gasoline-powered, it benefits from a running wattage of 12000W and a peak wattage of 15000W.
+When propane-powered, it has 11000 rated watts and 13500 peak watts.

-With a noise rating of 77 dBA (less noisy than a shower), the generator features a convenient and easy-to-use electric starter (battery included).
+Enjoying a noise rating of 77 dBA (less noisy than a dishwasher), this generator gets running thanks to a simple and elegant electric starter (battery included).

-Regarding its running time, the PG15KVTWB, with a 10.6 gallons fuel capacity can operate for around 10 hours at 50% load with a full tank of gasoline (fuel consumption around 1.06 GPH).
-When using propane, it can run for around 3 hours (estimation based on a 20 lbs tank - propane consumption around 1.57 GPH).
+The PG15KVTWB, with a fuel capacity of 10.6 gallons, reaches a run time of around 10 hours at 50% load utilizing gasoline (fuel consumption around 1.06 GPH).
+Alternatively, it can reach a run time of around 3 hours (estimation based on a 20 lbs tank - propane consumption around 1.57 GPH) with propane.

-While this Pulsar generator is not RV Ready, its L5-30R receptacle can be used for a simple RV connection with an L5-30P to TT-30R adaptor.
+Even though this Pulsar generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor.
 Besides, as the PG15KVTWB holds a twist-lock L14-30R receptacle, it is transfer switch ready: you'll easily be able to connect it to your breaker box to power your home during a power outage.

-The dimensions of the Pulsar PG15KVTWB, which are L39.5 x W26.5 x H32 in, and its typical, open frame design provides stability and enables the generator to be raised above ground level.
-The featured design is ideal for the outdoors and all tough environments.
+The Pulsar PG15KVTWB has a conventional, open frame design, of the following dimensions: L39.5 x W26.5 x H32 in, which offers support and allows it to be raised above ground level.
+The generator is designed for ideal use outdoors and in rough environments.

 While the generator is considered to be technically 'portable' (in the sense that you can move it), manually lifting and transporting it may be challenging, due to its high weight of 380 lbs.
-Nevertheless, it can still be moved quite conveniently with the help of its wheel kit and its folding handle, once it is placed on the ground.
+Still, once it is on the ground, its wheel kit and its folding handle can easily solve the issue of low mobility and allow for easy relocation of the device.

-The PG15KVTWB and its control panel include a convenient meter showing you voltage, frequency and lifetime hours.
-This feature comes handy when monitoring its status and activity.
+The control panel of the PG15KVTWB includes a convenient meter showing you voltage, frequency and lifetime hours, helpful for the monitoring of its status and activity.

 A built-in fuel gauge allows for a quick, easy and convenient check of the fuel level of the generator.

-Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Pulsar PG15KVTWB also comes with some accessories: propane hose, tool kit and funnel are included.
+Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Pulsar PG15KVTWB also comes with some accessories: funnel, propane hose and tool kit are included.

 The Pulsar PG15KVTWB is EPA-approved and CARB-compliant.
 It can therefore be sold and purchased in all 50 states, including California.